brainboxdotcc/DPP/docpages/04_building_a_bot.md

 Click on a link below for a guide specifically for your system:

-* \subpage creating-a-bot-application "Creating a Bot Token"
+* \subpage creating-a-bot-application
-* \subpage build-a-discord-bot-windows-visual-studio "Building a discord bot in Windows using Visual Studio"
+* \subpage build-a-discord-bot-windows-visual-studio
-* \subpage build-a-discord-bot-windows-wsl "Building a discord bot in Windows using WSL (Windows Subsystem for Linux)"
+* \subpage build-a-discord-bot-windows-wsl
-* \subpage build-a-discord-bot-linux-clion "Building a discord bot in Linux using CLion"
+* \subpage build-a-discord-bot-linux-clion
-* \subpage buildcmake "Building a Discord Bot using CMake/UNIX"
+* \subpage buildcmake
-* \subpage buildmeson "Building a Discord Bot using Meson"
+* \subpage buildmeson
-* \subpage building-a-cpp-discord-bot-in-repl "Creating a Discord bot in Repl.it"
+* \subpage building-a-cpp-discord-bot-in-repl